SVIn2: An Underwater SLAM System using Sonar, Visual, Inertial, and Depth Sensor: RELATED WORK

 \emph{Loop closure} -- the capability of recognizing a place that was seen before -- is an important component to mitigate the drift of the state estimate.
 FAB-MAP~\cite{cummins2008fab,cummins2011appearance} is an appearance-based method to recognize places in a probabilistic framework.
 ORB-SLAM~\cite{ORBSLAM2015} and its extension with IMU~\cite{mur2017visual} use bag\hyp of\hyp words (BoW) for loop closure and relocalization.
 VINS-Mono also uses a BoW approach.

-\invis{A similar approach is used by VINS-Mono.} Note that all visual\hyp inertial state estimation systems require a proper \emph{initialization}. \invis{VINS-Mono~\cite{qin2018vins} uses vision to initialize the state estimation system and IMU measurements are only used for state propagation.--- No: it uses both vision and imu} VINS-Mono~\invis{qin2018vins} uses a loosely-coupled sensor fusion method to align monocular vision with inertial measurement for estimator initialization.
-ORB-SLAM with IMU \cite{mur2017visual} performs initialization by first running a monocular SLAM to observe the pose first and then, IMU biases are also estimated. \invis{Note: okvis does not have any separate initialization step} \invis{ OKVIS~\cite{okvis} uses instead first the propagated pose estimated with the IMU measurements as an initial guess, and then tries to find enough matches to initialize the landmarks. }
+Note that all visual\hyp inertial state estimation systems require proper \emph{initialization}.
+VINS-Mono uses a loosely-coupled sensor fusion method to align monocular vision with inertial measurement for estimator initialization.
+ORB-SLAM with IMU \cite{mur2017visual} performs initialization by first running a monocular SLAM to observe the pose first and then, IMU biases are estimated.

-Given the modularity of OKVIS for adding new sensors and robustness in tracking in underwater environment -- we fused sonar data in previous work in \cite{rahman2018icra} -- we extend OKVIS to include also depth estimate, loop closure capabilities, and a more robust initialization to specifically target underwater environments.
+Given the modularity of OKVIS for adding new sensors and robustness in tracking in underwater environment -- as demonstrated by fusing sonar data with Visual\hyp Inertial Odometry in Rahman \etal~ \cite{rahman2018icra} -- we extend OKVIS to include also depth estimate, loop closure capabilities, and a more robust initialization to specifically target underwater environments.

-\invis{ Robotic exploration of underwater caves is at its infancy.
-One of the first attempts was to explore a Cenote, a vertical shaft filled with water~\cite{gary20083d}, by the vehicle DEPTHX~\cite{Stone2007} designed by Stone Aerospace~\cite{DWM}.
-More recently, Mallios \etal demonstrated the first results of an Autonomous Underwater Vehicle (AUV) performing limited penetration, inside a cave~\cite{mallios2016toward}.
-A robotic fish was proposed for discovering underwater cave entrances, with results restricted to a swimming pool~\cite{chen2014underwater}.
-In our earlier work, the cone of light perceived by a stereo camera was used to reconstruct the boundaries of a cave in Mexico~\cite{RekleitisICRA2017b}.
-No other sensor was available and the stereo\hyp baseline of \SI{0.03}{\m} limited the accuracy of the reconstruction for objects further than a couple of meters. }